AlcoholRehabHelp Logo

 Better Help Logo

-In most cases, there are warning signs of AUD.
-Knowing these warning signs helps recognize whether you or someone else has a problem with alcohol.
+Knowing the warning signs and symptoms of AUD helps you recognize whether you or someone you know has a problem with alcohol.

 • Frequently drinking alone